SirPepe/ornament/Readme.md

 1. The option `as` _must_ be set
 2. A non-private, non-symbol getter/setter pair for the attribute name defined in the option `as` _must_ exist on the custom element class

-Content attributes always have public IDL attribute APIs, and ornament enforces this.
+Content attributes always have public DOM properties, and ornament enforces this.
 A private/symbol attribute accessor with a manually-provided public facade may be useful if you want to attach some additional logic to the public API (= hand-written getters and setters) while still having the convenience of of